Miracle in Manhattan

 Life Insurance.
 You may either donate a life insurance policy to us, or simply name Nyack College as the beneficiary of a life insurance policy.
 For the gift off a paid-up policy, you will be entitled to an income tax deduction equal to the lesser of the cash value of the policy or the total premiums paid.
 To qualify for the federal charitable contribution deduction on a gift of an existing policy, you must name the charitable organization owner and beneficiary.
 Even if you are still paying premiums on your policy you can give it away, and future gifts to us to pay the premiums will be tax deductible.

 Charitable gift annuity.
 This is a simple contract between you and Nyack that pays you a fixed dollar amount (an annuity) for your lifetime and that of another individual, if desired, based upon your age(s) at the time of your gift.
 The older you are, the higher the annuity.
 If you use appreciated property, such as stocks, to fund the gift annuity, you will escape the capital gains tax on the gift portion of the transaction and the remaining gain will be apportioned over your lifetime.

 Bequests.
 The most popular type of planned gifts.
 Anything you leave to a charitable organization will reduce the size of your taxable estate while helping a good cause.
 You can leave a specific bequest of a specified sum of money or a particular piece of property to us.
 Other options are to leave a percentage of your estate or a percentage of the residue to us after making provisions for family and friends.

-For more information please contact Jeff Cory, Vice President for Advancement at 845.675.4425 or firstname.lastname@example.org.
+For more information please contact Jeff Quinn, Vice President for College Relations at 845.675.4425.